NavadeepDj/iot-pre-blockchain/python-backend/PRE_WORKFLOW.md

 - Uses kfrags to re-encrypt the capsule (without seeing the plaintext!)
 - Uploads re-encrypted blob to IPFS
 - Updates grant with new CID
+- If the blockchain is enabled, the worker pulls events directly from the `AccessGranted` log (so it works even without a local registry copy)

 ### Step 4: Recipient Decrypts the Data